-Our second deliverable is to source, select and supply the most suitable equipment for the gym once we have understood the local target market, the owner’s vision / background and the size of the space available.
-Again, this is a time-based fee.
+We charge a fixed fee for our time working on the interior design of the gym, as well as sourcing, selecting and in some instances designing the most suitable equipment for the gym once we have understood the local target market, the owner’s vision / background and the size of the space available.

-The third deliverable is a 2-day on-site coaches training session where we introduce the Biofit training method in detail and hand over the training manual.
+The third deliverable is a 2 or 3-day on-site coaches training session where we introduce the biofit training method in detail and hand over the training manual.

-There is a sign-on fee at the start of each agreement as well as an annual affiliate fee that offers access to use of the Biofit name, our scientific research, music playlists, training methodology, class formats, discounts on Biofit equipment and regular updates to the training manual in order to keep classes fresh throughout the year.
+There is an annual affiliate fee that secures access to use of the biofit name, our scientific research, music playlists, training methodology, class formats, discounts on biofit equipment and regular updates to the training manual, plus monthly training tips and business advice.

-We interpret a gym to be a general fitness facility where clients workout largely independently, perhaps with the occasional personal training session; examples of this include most hotel and office gyms.
-A fitness studio on the other hand is based around coaching, whether one-on-one or in groups.
-Biofit can flex in either direction according to each affiliate’s requirements.
-We’ll work with you to come up with the best solution to ensure you end up with a profitable, sustainable business geared for growth.
+We interpret a "gym" to be a general fitness facility where clients workout largely independently, perhaps with the occasional personal training session; examples of this include most hotel and office gyms.
+A "fitness studio" on the other hand is based around coaching, whether one-on-one or in larger class formats.
+Biofit can flex in either direction according to each affiliate’s requirements but we always recommend some kind of a coaching / class component if possible.